 Application of the classification rules

-Before applying the classification rules, the manufacturer should first determine if the product concerned, based on its specific medical purpose, falls in the scope of the MDR as medical device, accessory for a medical device (Article 2 MDR), medical device part or component for replacement (Article 23(2) MDR) or as a device without an intended medical purpose listed in Annex XVI.
+Before applying the classification rules, the manufacturer should first determine if the product concerned, based on its specific medical purpose, falls in the scope of the MDR as medical device, accessory for a medical device (Article 2 MDR), medical device part or component for replacement (Article 23(2) MDR) or as a product without an intended medical purpose listed in Annex XVI.

 It is the intended and not the accidental use of the device that determines the class of the device.
 For instance, a suture organiser that is intended to keep suture threads used in open heart surgery in the correct order should not be considered as an invasive device if it is intended to be kept outside the patient.
 Similarly, if a healthcare professional or others uses the device in a manner not intended by the manufacturer, this does not change the class of the device for the purpose of conformity assessment.
 However, if the normal clinical use of the device changes in time with evolving clinical practice such that the intended purpose and classification of the device changes, this should be addressed by the manufacturer and the conformity of the device assessed for the new intended purpose.
 It is the intended purpose assigned by the manufacturer to the device that determines the class of the device and not the class assigned to other similar products.
 For instance, two sutures that have the same composition may well have different intended purposes.